Thriving kids, vibrant community

 Children's brains rapidly develop in the first three years of their lives.
 These early years are a window of opportunity for parents, caregivers, and communities: positive early experiences have a huge effect on children’s chances for achievement, success and happiness.

-BEST is committed to practicing diversity, inclusion and equity—centering race and class—through continuous learning, shared leadership, intentional resource allocation and maintaining community with those most impacted by historical oppression, to increase successful life outcomes for young children and families.
+BEST is committed to supporting vulnerable Tulsans who experience challenges through continuous learning, shared leadership, intentional resource allocation and maintaining community to increase successful life outcomes for young children and families.

 BEST